ArctosDB/documentation-wiki/_how_to/How-to-Move-a-Single-Barcoded-Container.markdown

 title: How To Move to a Single Barcoded Container
 layout: default_toc
 ---
+# How To Move to a Single Barcoded Container

 Every barcoded container has a hierarchical position in Arctos, and each level in the hierarchy has a parent-child relationship.
 Take a tissue vial as an example.
 A tissue vial is inserted into a position in a box (see tutorial on [How to Install Tissue Cryovials into a Freezer Box](https://github.com/ArctosDB/documentation-wiki/wiki/How-to-Install-Tissue-Cryovials-Into-a-Freezer-Box)), which goes into a slot in a rack, which has a position in a freezer, which is located in a room.
 The parent-child relationship looks like this: